Synchronization in random networks of identical phase oscillators: A graphon approach: Abstract

 \section{Abstract}

 Networks of coupled nonlinear oscillators have been used to model circadian rhythms, flashing fireflies, Josephson junction arrays, high-voltage electric grids, and many other kinds of self-organizing systems.
 Recently, several authors have sought to understand how coupled oscillators behave when they interact according to a random graph.
-Here we consider interaction networks generated by a graphon model known as a $W$-random network, and examine the dynamics of an infinite number of identical phase oscillators, following an approach pioneered by Medvedev.
-We show that with sufficient regularity on $W$, the solution to the dynamical system over a $W$-random network of size $n$ converges in the $L^{\infty}$ norm to the solution of the continuous graphon system, with high probability as $n\rightarrow\infty$.
+Here we consider interaction networks generated by a graphon model known as a $W$-random network, and examine the dynamics of an infinite number of identical phase oscillators.
+We show that with sufficient regularity on $W$, the solution to the dynamical system over a $W$-random network of size $n$ converges in the $L^{\infty}$ norm to the solution of the infinite graphon system, with high probability as $n\rightarrow\infty$.
+We leverage this convergence result to explore synchronization for two classes of identical phase oscillators on Erd\H{o}s-R\'enyi random graphs.
 This result suggests a framework for studying synchronization properties in large but finite random networks.
-In this paper, we leverage our convergence result in the $L^{\infty}$ norm to prove synchronization results for two classes of identical phase oscillators on Erd\H{o}s-R\'enyi random graphs.
-First, we show that the Kuramoto model on the Erd\H{o}s–R\'enyi graph $G(n, \alpha_n)$ achieves phase synchronization with high probability as $n$ goes to infinity, if the edge probability $\alpha_n$ exceeds $(\log n)/n$, the connectivity threshold of an Erd\H{o}s-R\'enyi random graph.
-Then we show that the Sakaguchi-Kuramoto model on the Erd\H{o}s–R\'enyi graph $G(n, p)$ achieves frequency synchronization with high probability as $n$ goes to infinity, assuming a fixed edge probability $p\in(0,1]$ and a certain regime for the model's phase shift parameter.
-A notable feature of the latter result is that it holds for an oscillator model whose dynamics are not simply given by a gradient flow.